CrisH2307/BTP305-Object-Oriented-Software-Development/README.md

 Please don't just copy the code mindlessly without trying to solve the problems yourself

 # P/S
-All of my notes will be held on main.cpp for each week lectures ;))
+All of my notes will be held on main.cpp for each week lectures =))

+Have a good study
+Crisnineball